 Department of Public Administration and Policy

-- Dr. Morrissey is on leave in 2013 and 2014.
-She is serving as Senior Advisor to the Deputy Assistant Secretary for Human Services Policy in the Office of the Assistant Secretary for Planning and Evaluation (ASPE).
-Prior to joining the SPA faculty in fall 2010, Taryn Morrissey served as a Health Policy Advisor on the staff of the U.S. Senate Health, Education, Labor and Pensions (HELP) Committee, first for Senator Edward Kennedy and then for Senator Tom Harkin.
+- Dr. Morrissey's work centers on examining and improving public policies for vulnerable children.
+Ongoing research examines the social determinants of food insecurity and obesity, and the impacts of neighborhood poverty and family instability and children's development.
+Her work has appeared in top journals including Pediatrics, Child Development, Developmental Psychology, and the Journal of Marriage and Family.
+From January 2013 to August 2014, served as Senior Advisor to the Deputy Assistant Secretary for Human Services Policy in the Office of the Assistant Secretary for Planning and Evaluation (ASPE) at the Dept. of Health and Human Services.
+Prior to joining the SPA faculty in 2010, Taryn Morrissey served as a Health Policy Advisor on the staff of the U.S. Senate Health, Education, Labor and Pensions (HELP) Committee, first for Senator Edward Kennedy and then for Senator Tom Harkin.
 Dr. Morrissey worked primarily on federal health reform legislation, particularly child and maternal health and workforce issues.
 She began her career in policy as an American Association for the Advancement of Science (AAAS) / Society for Research in Child Development (SRCD) Congressional Fellow.
-Her research focuses on relationships between public policy, particularly health and food assistance policy, and children’s development.
-Ongoing projects examine the social determinants of child obesity, the impacts of public- and employer-supported child care on work-family balance, and child care stability and children's development.
-Her work has appeared in top journals including Pediatrics, Child Development, the Maternal and Child Health Journal, and Journal of Marriage and the Family.
-She has worked at the Massachusetts Department of Education and at the Families and Work Institute on early care and education policy, and served as been a consultant to the American Public Health Association and the National Center for Children in Poverty.
+She has also worked at the Massachusetts Department of Education and at the Families and Work Institute on early care and education policy, and served as consultants to the American Public Health Association and the National Center for Children in Poverty.

 DegreesPhD Developmental Psychology, Cornell University (2008) MA Human Development and Family Studies, Cornell University (2005) BS Psychology and Child Development, Tufts University (2003)